Open today from 09:00 until 17:00

 1 - 13 of 13 products

-The Hoya, often known as the Wax Plant, is one of the most enchanting and rewarding indoor plants, prized for its thick, glossy foliage and clusters of star-shaped, nectar-rich flowers.
-Native to tropical Asia and Australia, Hoyas are adored by plant enthusiasts for their easy-care nature, trailing or climbing habit, and long lifespan.
+The Hoya, often known as the Wax Plant, is one of the most enchanting and rewarding indoor plants, prized for its thick, glossy foliage and clusters of star-shaped, nectar-rich flowers (often referred to as waxy pink flowers or porcelain flowers).
+Native to tropical Asia and Australia (many species originate from eastern Asia), Hoyas are adored by plant enthusiasts for their easy-care nature, trailing or climbing habit, and long lifespan.
 At Boma Garden Centre in Kentish Town, our curated Hoya collection is chosen for quality, variety and suitability for London homes.

 Hoyas thrive in bright, indirect light and enjoy warm indoor temperatures, making them perfect for living rooms, bedrooms, home offices and plant shelves.
 Their waxy leaves store moisture, giving them a succulent-like resilience that makes them forgiving for busy or occasional plant owners.
 With patience and proper light, Hoyas reward you with delicate, fragrant umbels of flowers that can appear repeatedly throughout the year.